ploomber/sql/docs/intro-to-dashboards-and-apps/connecting-etl-to-dashboard-with-voila.md

     show(df, classes="display nowrap compact")
 ```

+The `%sql` magic command allows us to connect to the database and query the data.
+The `duckdb:///` prefix specifies the database type and location.
+The `pipeline/data/database/car_data.duckdb` path specifies the location of the database relative to the notebook.
+The `%sql` magic command is used in the following code cells to create CTE's for generating visualizations.

 The code below will help us initialize a `DuckDB` instance that the Voilà app can use to fetch data.